-specifies the address of a halfword containing the address space identifier of the address space to be dumped.
-If this parameter is omitted, the current address space will be dumped.
-If 0 is specified, the dump is scheduled in the current address space.
+specifies the address of a halfword or a list of halfwords containing the hexadecimal address space identifier of an address space to be dumped.
+If register notation is used, the low order halfword of the register contains the address space identifier of the address space to be dumped.
+If both parameters are omitted, the current address space will be dumped.
+If 0 is specified for the address space identifier, a dump is scheduled in the current address space.